Managing Director, ICT Consultant and Business Advisor

 Scope

-Database design, sales reporting, forecasting support, purchasing support, peak trading planning and management visibility.
+Database design, sales performance reporting, state and national reporting support, ad hoc reporting, forecasting support, purchasing support, peak trading planning, WAN-enabled access to sales data and management visibility.

 Capability demonstrated

-Early builder capability, data modelling instincts and ability to make business performance visible.
+Early builder capability, data modelling instincts, business requirements translation and the ability to make performance information visible for operational and management decisions.

 Responsibilities

-- Design and build a sales performance database from original business requirements.
+- Design, build and implement a sales performance database from original business requirements.

-- Support reporting and forecasting for retail management decisions.
+- Support regular and ad hoc reporting for state and national retail management decisions.

-- Help translate retail operations data into purchasing and peak-trading planning.
+- Help translate retail operations data into forecasting, purchasing and peak-trading planning.

 Outcomes